Awelson/Blog/docs/Maths/Type Theory/part7.md

 \prod_{x,y:\text{A}}\prod_{p:x=y} C(x,y,p)
 $$

-to find a term of the type above, it suffices to exhibit a term with the following type :
+to find a term of the type above, it suffices to exhibit an inhabitant of :

 $$
 \prod_{x:\text{A}}C(x,x,\text{refl}(x)) := \prod_{x:\text{A}}\prod_{\text{P}:\text{A}\to\mathcal{U}}(P(x)\to P(x))